Value of Information in Feedback Control: Quantification: Introduction

 The remainder of the article is organized in the following way.
-We formulate the problem in Section~\ref{c1:problem-formulation}.
-We provide the main results in Section~\ref{c1:main-results1}.
-We present numerical examples in Section~\ref{c1:examples}.
+We formulate the rate-regulation problem in Section~\ref{c1:problem-formulation}, and present our results on the characterization and the computation of the value of information in Section~\ref{c1:main-results1}.
+We then provide our numerical examples in Section~\ref{c1:examples}.
 Finally, we make concluding remarks in Section~\ref{c1:conclusion}.